Data Centers in Ulm

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: As a regional market, Ulm provides access to a focused group of national and local carriers, with over 15 providers available as of September 2025.
-Carrier-neutral facilities ensure competitive network service options.
+Carrier Density & Carrier Neutrality: As a secondary German market, Ulm provides access to a focused group of national and regional carriers, with over a dozen providers available as of September 2025.
+Carrier-neutral facilities are the standard, offering diverse connectivity paths.

-Direct Cloud On-Ramps: Ulm has no direct, in-market cloud on-ramps as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via private network links to the primary hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Ulm as of September 2025.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through private network extensions to the primary interconnection hub in Frankfurt.

-Bare Metal: Bare metal server options are available, providing dedicated compute resources for performance-sensitive applications.
-Providers like Hivelocity and IONOS offer solutions in the German market.
+Bare Metal: Bare metal server options are available in the region, offering dedicated compute for performance-sensitive applications.
+Providers like IONOS and Leaseweb can service deployments in and around the Ulm market.

 Power Analysis